-EL706 Accounting for Decision-Makers (3.00 cr.)Prerequisite: EL699.
+EL706 Accounting for Decision Makers (3.00 cr.)

+Prerequisite: EL699.
 Restricted to Emerging Leaders MBA students.
-Financial and managerial accounting topics are explored to identify and apply the most relevant and useful tools and concepts for managers in decision-making roles.
-A case-oriented approach is used to provide a practical orientation.
-Financial statements are analyzed in terms of underlying principles and also through the use of ratios and other key computations to maximize information value and evaluate the effects of alternative business strategies.
-The cash flow statement is considered in detail for information value, the assessment of quality of earnings, and the effects of alternative investment and financing strategies.
-Recent and emerging issues in external financial reporting are investigated, including changing uses of fair values and the momentum toward International Financial Reporting Standards (IFRS).
-Recent developments in accessing financial accounting literature (FASB online codification) and public company interactive reporting (to facilitate comparative analysis) are explored to achieve a basic level of familiarity.
-A selection of more advanced financial accounting topics, such as consolidations, is examined to enhance the student's interpretive and analytical abilities.
-Alternative cost accounting methods are evaluated with an emphasis on the multifaceted usefulness of activitybased costing, especially when coupled with the concepts of fixed-variable-mixed costs.
-Cost-volume-profit analysis and profitability reporting are among the related techniques studied and applied in practical case situations.
-The distinction between controllable and noncontrollable costs is used to develop and apply responsibility reporting tools.
-Decision-support techniques for make-or-buy, outsourcing, and alternative capital investment decisions are studied and applied in practical case situations.
+In a case-oriented approach, financial and managerial accounting topics are explored to identify and apply concepts for managers.
+Financial statements are analyzed through ratios and other key computations to maximize information value and evaluate the effects of alternative business strategies.
+Cash flow statement is covered in detail.
+Emerging issues in external financial reporting are investigated.
+Recent developments in accessing financial accounting literature (FASB online codification) and public company interactive reporting are explored.
+Other advanced financial accounting topics such as consolidations are examined.
+Alternative cost accounting methods are evaluated with an emphasis on the usefulness of activity-based costing.
+Cost-volume-profit analysis and profitability reporting are studied and applied in practical case situations.
+Controllable versus noncontrollable costs are used to develop and apply responsibility reporting tools.
+Decision-support techniques for make-or-buy, outsourcing, and alternative capital investment decisions are studied.
 (Fall only)